FarronF/limerick-council-meetings/meetings/2023/06/08-Meeting of the Home and Social Development Strategic Policy Committee/Minutes – Meeting of the Home and Social Strategic Policy Committee – 12th April 2023.md

 2021 is the new regulator for the AHB sector and there is a regulatory framework for approved

-housing bodies available from AHBRA.---
+housing bodies available from AHBRA.
+---
 3

 **Item 5: Questions from PPN Linkage Group**